Automattic/republication-tracker-tool/docs/styling-the-republish-button.md

 # Styling the Republish Button

-If you'd like to alter the appearance of the default `Republish` button, you'll need to do so through your [child] theme's CSS.
+If you'd like to alter the appearance of the default `Republish` button, you'll need to do so through your theme or child theme CSS, or through the WordPress [Appearance Customize Screen](https://codex.wordpress.org/Appearance_Customize_Screen).

 ![default republish button](img/default-republish-button.png)